 With funding from Humanity United, we have collected these investment-level data by standardizing and synthesizing several official sources of information on concessions in Liberia (including the Liberia National Concessions Portal, the Mining Cadastre Administration System of the Ministry of Lands, Mines, and Energy, and long-form contractual agreements between concessionaires and the Government of Liberia made available through the Liberia Extractive Industries Initiative).
 We have supplemented these official data with open-source data.
-Once a final battery of quality control checks has been implemented, AidData will place this dataset in the public domain.
+Now that a final battery of quality control checks has been implemented, AidData has placed this dataset in the public domain.

 AidData and the Concessions Working Group have also recently used this dataset and a quasi-experimental method of causal inference — called geospatial impact evaluation (GIE) — to estimate the impact of natural resource concessions on local economic development outcomes in Liberia.